ducodrupsteen/cloud-services/ccp/04-global-infrastructure.md

 ### AWS Outpost
 It is also possible to run AWS services inside your own data center, this service is called `AWS Outpost`.
 With `Outpost` AWS will basically install a mini region inside your own data center, this is owned and operated by AWS and uses 100% of AWS functionality, but it is isolated in your own building.

+## Provision AWS Resources
+There are different ways to interact with the services that are discussed until now.
+But it is good to know that everything in AWS is an API call.
+This means that there are certain ways to interact with AWS services.
+You can call these APIs to setup, configure and manage your AWS resources.

+### AWS Management Console
+The AWS Management Console is a browser based interface.
+This is a great way to get started, it allows you to visually interact with AWS services.
+It is also great for viewing AWS bills, monitoring and working with non technical resources.

+The downside here is that it is a lot of clicking, and it is easy to miss certain settings.
+It gets also really repetitive if you want to spin up multiple instances of a service, you will have to click through the same collection of screens multiple times.

+### AWS CLI
+The AWS CLI allows you to make API calls through your terminal.
+Writing commands using the CLI makes making API calls to AWS very repeatable.
+You can easily prewrite some commands, this would make it less error prone and you could even schedule these type of commands.

+### AWS SDKs
+AWS also provides SDKs for a wide range of programming languages.
+This would allow you to develop your own program to interact with AWS without the need for any low level API calls.
+This also prevents the need for manual resource creation like with the browser console.

+Besides these DIY solutions, AWS also provides some managed tools to provision AWS resources.
+### AWS Elastic Beanstalk
+With AWS Beanstalk you can easily setup `EC2` based environments.
+Instead of clicking or writing commands, you can provide Elastic Beanstalk your application code and desired configuration and it handles the rest.
+It sets up you network, `EC2` instances, scaling and load balancers.
+You can also save environments to easily redeploy it.
+It provides a way were you don't have to configure it all by yourself, but you still have access to the underlying resources.

+### AWS CloudFormation
+`AWS CloudFormation` is an infrastructure as code tool that allows you to define a wide variety of AWS services, not just `EC2` based.
+You setup documents, called `CloudFormation templates`, these documents are written in a `JSON` or `Yaml` format.
+So you can define what you want to build, and the `CloudFormation Engine` will figure out how to build it, so you don't have to worry about the API calls. `CloudFormation` will provision you templates in parallel.
+The templates are repeatable in any account or region, the outcome will always be the same.